 You must identify at least one lawful basis for sharing data before you start.
-You must be able to show that you considered this before sharing any data, satisfy the accountability principle.
+You must be able to show that you considered this before sharing any data, in order to satisfy the accountability principle.

 Security

 Data protection law requires you to process personal data securely, with appropriate organisational and technical measures in place.